 Most irrigation water contains some amount of dissolved salts.
 Some are beneficial and some can be toxic.

-The Beneficial: Beneficial salts such as calcium, magnesium, nitrate, and sulfate are free beneficial nutrients.
+Salts such as calcium, magnesium, nitrates and sulfates are free beneficial nutrients.